Cat Behavior

 What is the average size of a cat's home range?

 A cat’s home range is the area that the cat normally uses in its daily activities.
-A home range is different from a territory in that it may not be defended from other cats, but non-biologists frequently use the terms interchangeably.
-When an outdoor-access cat goes missing, it probably means that something has happened to …
+A home range is different from a territory in that it may not be defended from other cats.
+However, non-biologists frequently use home range and territory interchangeably.
+A cat’s home range will often overlap with other cat’s home ranges

 What is the average size of a cat's home range?
 Read More »